-The MIT Aeronautics and Astronautics Department teams, groups, and clubs offer excellent opportunities for activities with peers who share common interests and enthusiasm.
+AeroAstro teams, groups, and clubs offer excellent opportunities for activities with peers who share common interests and enthusiasm.

 The MIT AIAA chapter is a student-run organization that coordinates many activities geared towards students majoring in aeronautics and astronautics.
 These activities include an internship colloquium, research talks, company visits, student-faculty social events, and a paper airplane contest.

 The MIT DBF team is composed mostly of undergraduate students, but also open to graduate students, who compete in the annual AIAA Design/Build/Fly competition.
 The competition involves designing, manufacturing, testing, and operating a radio controlled aircraft to meet mission specifications as specified in the competition rules.
 Students on the MIT DBF team learn and practice some or all of the following: lightweight composite layups; practical structural, aerodynamic, and power system design and construction; use of CAD/FEA/drawing software such as SolidWorks; machining; rapid prototyping; multi-dimensional optimization; and radio systems and flight telemetry as applied to 2.4 GHz radio-controlled aircraft.

 GA3 is the AeroAstro graduate student group.
-It promotes graduate student well being, advocates student interests, and fosters a sense of community within the department.
+It promotes graduate student well-being, advocates student interests, and fosters a sense of community within the department.
 GA3 sponsors numerous events including lectures and seminars, and social activities.

-WGA3 is a group for AeroAstro women graduate students.
+Graduate Women in Aerospace Engineering is a group for AeroAstro women graduate students.
 Its objective is to build a community and encourage relationships among graduate women in aerospace engineering, women faculty in AeroAstro, and women throughout MIT.